 The University of Iceland in conjunction with the government will convene a scientific sample of 250 to 300 citizens from all over the country to discuss constitutional amendments.

-We are now pursuing a research project on the choices that the public think the UK should make once it has left the EU.
+A research project on the choices that the public think the UK should make once it has left the EU.

 The European Policy Institute based in Skopje, Macedonia, under the guidance of the CDD, implemented the first Deliberative Poll in Macedonia.
 This national event gathered a random sample of the entire country for one weekend in November 2017.